serengil/crypto/README.md

-# Elliptic Curve Cryptography Masterclass and Public Key Cryptography From Scratch In Python
+# Elliptic Curve Cryptography Masterclass and Public Key Cryptography From Scratch

 This repository covers codes for both Elliptic Curve Cryptography Masterclass and Public Key Cryptography From Scratch In Python online courses.